-Have you been thinking about moving away from your current accountant for a while now, but you’re reluctant to face the daunting task of gathering up all the paperwork and dealing with the process altogether?
+Have you been thinking about moving away from your current accountant for a while, but you’re reluctant to face the daunting task of gathering up all the paperwork and dealing with the process altogether?

-Well, it’s not all that difficult, but there are a few essential things you need to consider when you decide to take the plunge.
+Well, it’s not all that difficult, but you need to consider a few essential things when you decide to take the plunge.

 First and foremost, find an accountant that’s a good fit for your business

-We’ve covered this topic in another article, and in it, we explained why you should find an accountant who has experience in your industry.
-As a limited company contractor, for example, you should search for an accountant that is either a specialist or has years of experience in the field.
+We’ve covered this topic in another article, and we explained why you should find an accountant with experience in your industry.
+For example, you should search for an accountant that is either a specialist or has years of experience in the field.

 You wouldn’t be wrong in asking why, as accounting rules are the same for everyone.
-That’s correct; a limited company is a limited company; however, nothing can make up for experience and knowledge of rules and regulations specific to your sector.
-You may not get the same level of advice from an accountant that specialises in media or farming.
+That’s correct; however, nothing can make up for experience and knowledge of rules and regulations specific to your sector.
+You may not get the same level of advice from an accountant specialising in media or farming.

-Timing can save you headache and money at the same time.
+Timing can save you headaches and money at the same time.
 The best time to change from one accountant to another is just after your year-end date.

-This is when your existing accountant prepares your accounts for the accounting period, all your bookkeeping is done to the year-end date, and there is a clear picture of your company’s financials.
+This is when your existing accountant prepares your accounts for the accounting period, all your bookkeeping is done to the year-end date, and there is a clear picture of your business’s financials.